Fishing industry in Switzerland: Middle Ages: Feudal regulation

 Under Roman law, fishing rights in rivers and lakes were royal property; most sovereigns delegated those rights to monasteries or local vassals, who in turn allocated them to local fishermen as they saw fit.
 The open water in the middle of the lakes was common fishing ground; the shallows near the shore were reserved for the local landowner.
 By the late medieval period, cities had also gained control over fishing rights in waters beyond their immediate vicinity in order to keep them clear for navigation.

 By the early 14th century, fishermen were part of the guilds of various professions—boatmen, mostly, but also bakers, butchers, coopers and weavers—in different cities.
 In collaboration with the authorities, they negotiated detailed fishing regulations, covering when certain fish could be caught, minimum sizes, maximum quantities, and what equipment could be used to catch them, all with the goal of preventing overfishing.

 In 1690, fears of overfishing again led to new regulations on Lake Geneva.
 Authorities on all jurisdictions in the lakes basin limited the use of fyke nets to the days between March 15 and June 15 annually, to allow certain species to replenish themselves.
 A minimum size for net mesh was also imposed.

 Once fishermen had accumulated a catch worth taking to market, the rules required they first sell them in the city they worked from, in order to ensure a steady and affordable supply of fish for public consumption.
 An inspector saw to the freshness of fish and that no species were offered for sale that had been taken out of season; fishermen were also required to report any others they saw violating those rules.
 They were not permitted to sell to a reseller, but they could hire someone to handle the task of selling the fish.
-Women were excluded from the trade—by law in Berne, Biel and Lausanne, by custom elsewhere.
+Women were excluded from the trade—by law in Bern, Biel and Lausanne, by custom elsewhere.